alandefreitas/futures/docs/motivation.md

     - The future adaptors still work for existing future types, such as [std::future] by polling.
     - Integrations with Asio are provided, such as completion tokens and async IO operations.
 - Data races
-    - Both eager and lazy futures are lock-free through atomic operations.
+    - Both eager and lazy futures continuations are lock-free through atomic operations.
     - Future types might indicate [**deferred** work](#deferred-futures) at compile-time or be eager, avoiding the synchronization costs of attaching continuations and other optimizations.
     - Eager futures use lock-free operations and data structures to minimize synchronization costs.